National 3 Peaks Challenge

 The National 3 Peaks Challenge

-The National 3 peaks challenge in 24 hours is a strenuous challenge requiring a good level of physical fitness and stamina.
-You will be guided on the 3 highest mountains of Scotland, England and Wales by a fully qualified, fully insured Mountain Leader with experience of all of the routes that you will use.
+The National 3 peaks challenge comprises climbing the highest mountain in Scotland, England and Wales, all in 24 hours.
+This is a strenuous event requiring a good level of physical fitness and stamina.
+You will be escorted by our amazing team of fully qualified, fully insured Mountain Leaders who have vast experience all of the routes that you will use.
 These highly skilled guides have the minimum Mountain Leader (Summer) qualification provided by Mountain Training UK and are also qualified first aiders.
+They are personally vetted by your lead guides Chris & Nic and emcompass all of the skills and ethos that make our challenges so successful.
 They have a wealth of experience in the mountains and have been highly trained in navigation, especially in poor visibility.
 They also undergo continuous personal development to keep these skills current and up to date.

 On the day, you will walk about 36km, climb over 3000m (and come down) and drive over 450 miles.